 systemd.
 To set this up run the following:

 If using Cosmovisor then make sure to add the following:

 $(which gaiad) with

-We can then start the process and confirm that it is running
+Then start the process and confirm that it's running.

 Gaia can dump the entire application state into a JSON file.
 This application state dump is useful for manual analysis and can also be used as the genesis file of a new network.

 Note: The node can't be running while exporting state, otherwise the operator can expect a